cxcxxin/urap_tech_sp16/README.md

-Write down your name at the top of each coding file @author Once you finish a task, append _done at the end of the folder name.
+Write down your name at the top of each coding file @author Once you finish a task, append _done at the end of the folder name and copy the entire folder to the tocheck folder in the root directory.
+Comment done on the issue tracking
 Update the issue tracking and comment "done" here